9mtair/BlackNET/README.md

 1. Added Queue System to handle commands
 2. Better, Cleaner, Faster
-3. Removed some usless functions
+3. Removed some useless functions

 ```
 ## Thanks to